 The Compliance Schedule is issued by the local council.
 The schedule contains a record of the specified systems of a building, including the inspection, testing, and maintenance they require.
 It also covers who should carry out the work and when it should be conducted.
 They have been amended to include information about the building, the owner, and the purpose of the building in recent years.

 The information on the schedule is collected when applying for building consent.
 You will have to supply the specific location and proposed maintenance and testing procedures for the building.
 Upon confirmation, the Compliance Schedule is issued alongside the Code of Compliance Certificate.

-The Compliance Schedule Statement is to be displayed publicly in a building for the 12 months before an official Building WOF is issued, at which point the WOF is displayed instead.
+The Compliance Schedule Statement is to be displayed publicly in a building for 12 months before an official Building WOF is issued, at which point the WOF is displayed instead.

 What is an IQP?

 Given the complex mechanical nature of these specified systems, they should be inspected and maintained by qualified professional specialists.
 An IQP is a person or entity that has no financial interest in the building who has been approved by the local council to conduct the work as necessary.